Clean Up Your Life (And Your Home) With These 3 Homemade Cleaning Concoctions412

 - 1 1/2 cups vodka

 To make the glass cleaner: Mix the cornstarch with cold (this is essential) water.
 Whisk until thoroughly mixed, then add the vodka and shake.
-Once combined, add 10 drops essential oil.
+Once combined, add 1/2 tsp of peppermint extract.
 Shake once more and fill a spray bottle to use.

 The cornstarch will eventually settle on the bottom of your spray bottle.
 So you’ll want to shake it well before each use to effectively mix the solution again and avoid clogging your nozzle.